Hardik0812/generic_view_api_django/README.md

 We defined get and post methods on our own, which used list and create actions provided by the mixins:

-CreateModelMixin provides a create action ListModelMixin provides a list action
+1. CreateModelMixin provides a create action
+2. ListModelMixin provides a list action

 Binding Actions to Methods
-You're responsible for binding actions to the methods.

 Theoretically, that means that you could bind POST methods with list actions and GET methods with create actions, and things would "kind" of work.